lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 - If we do no recognize the descriptor type or we are requesting more descriptors than a single pool can handle (exceeding the physical device limits), we just abort.
 - If we detect that we need more descriptors than we set the `targetPool` to `null` and break to continue with the next descriptor pool.
-- If we have finished iterating over tha available descriptor pools and `targetPool` this means that we need to create another pool.
+- If we have finished iterating over the available descriptor pools and `targetPool` this means that we need to create another pool.
 - Once we have a pool, either because on of the existing ones have enough spare space or because we have created a new one, we create the descriptor sets, and update the available space in the associated pool.